© MetaPlantCode

 Background & History

-MetaPlantCode is a European research project that aims to standardize and improve plant biodiversity monitoring through DNA metabarcoding.
-By combining field research, lab work, bioinformatics, and data standardization, the project creates scalable tools and resources for use in science and environmental policy.
-Our objectives include: Testing pan-European case studies, optimizing workflows and pipelines, creating and improving plant reference databases, publishing FAIR+ data and best-practice guidelines, strengthening knowledge transfer and stakeholder engagement across sectors.
+MetaPlantCode is a Biodiversa+ BiodivMon funded European research project that aims to improve plant biodiversity monitoring through DNA metabarcoding.
+By combining field research, lab work, bioinformatics, and data standardization, the project creates scalable tools and resources for use in science and nature conservation.
+Our objectives include: testing pan-European case studies, proposing best practice recommendations, optimizing workflows and pipelines, creating and improving plant reference databases, mobilizing and publishing FAIR+ data and tools, implementing AI for improved species identification, strengthening knowledge transfer and stakeholder engagement across sectors.

 Vision & Mission